 [table “” not found /]

-The default version, Celestron FirstScope, has awful eyepieces, but the spherical primary mirror is not as bad as you might expect.
+The default version, Celestron FirstScope, has awful eyepieces, and the spherical mirror can’t focus light properly at high powers, but it’s not so bad for scanning the sky.
 The Cometron version of FirstScope has better eyepieces and is a better deal overall despite being slightly more expensive.
 Orion’s FunScope, the most expensive among the three FirstScope offerings, uses the same mirrors but includes the best accessories.

 2. Orion SkyScanner or Zhumell Z100